Should businesses manage data before or after S/4HANA?

 What do we mean by data management in the context of the S/4HANA journey?

-Data management can mean different things to different people, but for Proceed, it boils down to a critical question: Do you really need all of this data in your S/4HANA system?
+Data management can mean different things to different people, but for Proceed, it boils down to a critical question: Do you really need all of this data in your SAP system?
 In the context of a migration, it’s essential to consider the age of your data.
-For example, if you’re moving from an old ECC6 system with 20 years of data to S/4HANA, it’s worth asking if you truly need all 20 years of data – or just seven to ten years.
+For example, if you are moving from an old ECC6 system with 20 years of data to S/4HANA, it’s worth asking if you truly need all 20 years of that data – or just seven to ten years.
 This decision should be based on your data retention needs, ensuring you only bring over the data that’s essential.

-This is where Proceed comes in: our role revolves around deciding which data should reside in the S/4HANA system and what can be archived.
-Typically, only two years of data need to be in S/4, while the remaining eight years can be stored in an archive for retrieval through S/4 transactions.
+This is where Proceed comes in – our role revolves around deciding which data should reside in the S/4HANA system and what can be archived.
+Typically, only two years of data need to be in S/4HANA, while the remaining eight years can be stored in an archive for retrieval through S/4HANA transactions.

 The impact of neglecting data management ahead of the migration